AngelikaKrygier/todo-list-react/README.md

 # Tasks list

 "TasksList" is a simple application to create a list of tasks.
+In addition, the user can delete, mark and hide tasks as done.

 ### Technologies
 - HTML